News and updates on the IFoA Learning Change Programme

 29 April 2021

-In the January/February 2021 edition of The Actuary we announced the development of a Banking specialism working with the Actuarial Society of South Africa (ASSA).
+In the January/February 2021 edition of The Actuary, we announced the development of a Banking specialism working with the Actuarial Society of South Africa (ASSA).
 Co-operation continues at pace, supported by the IFoA Banking Member Interest Group (MIG).
-Both the IFoA and ASSA have now reached agreement with our respective Boards and Committees on the syllabus for the equivalent of an SP and an SA Banking specialism.
+Both the IFoA and ASSA have now reached an agreement with our respective Boards and Committees on the syllabus for the equivalent of an SP and an SA Banking specialism.
 We anticipate being able to offer the equivalent of SP and SA specialisms, delivered by ASSA, in 2022.
 Work continues on the development of the Banking learning materials, which we will provide a further update on at the end of May 2021.

 You can view the SP and SA Banking syllabus on our Banking Lifelong Learning web page.